-We'll pay for any skin lesion surgery and related biopsies you need by a specialist or health professional.
+We'll pay for skin lesion surgery by a specialist, as well as related biopsies.

 Up to \$6,000 per insured person every policy year, deducted from your overall benefit limit.

 In addition to any general exclusions that may apply, we also don't cover laser therapy, cryotherapy, pulse light therapy or photodynamic therapy under this benefit.